cfclrk/setenv-file/README.md

 Set or unset environment variables from an "env" file.

-This package provides an interactive function `setenv-file` to set environment variables defined in a file.
-With one `C-u` prefix argument, `setenv-file` unsets the environment variables defined in the file.
+This package provides two interactive functions:

+1.  `setenv-file-set`: set all the env vars in an env file
+2.  `setenv-file-unset`: unset all the env vars in an env file

-When used interactively, `setenv-file` prompts for a file, defaulting to the directory `setenv-file-dir`.
+When used interactively, each function prompts for a file.
+By default, the prompt begins at `setenv-file-dir`.

 # Installation